astorDev/Astor.Logging/docs/json-logs.md

 # The Basics

 The logging functionality is not specific to `ASP .NET Core` and works the same for any .NET project type.
-So let's spin up the most basic project type by running:
+So let's spin up the most basic one by running:

 ```shell
 dotnet new console
 ```

-However, unlike with `ASP .NET Core`, console apps don't include functionality out of the box.
+However, unlike with `ASP .NET Core`, console apps don't include this functionality out of the box.
 So we'll need to install a separate nuget package:

 ```shell
 dotnet add package Microsoft.Extensions.Logging.Console